robert-kloepsch/Stampobot/README.md

 - align on virtual collection space

 This process is iterated by communicating between Arduino and PC via USB serial communication.
-The Arduino is programmed sedately to control all the motors/electronics that are used in this project.
+The Arduino is programmed separately to control all the motors/electronics that are used in this project.

 The following is used and controlled by Arduino: